 If a small company needs to dispose of their pallets, and you’re in need of pallets, the math should be easy: get free pallets while at the same time helping a small business clean up their waste; be the “trash/pickup service” they’re in need of.

 If you know of some local places that are constantly getting rid of them, simply ask if you can take the load.
 If they’re already paying someone to do it, you could always offer your services at no cost because you like to use them for DIY projects.
 Any excess you don’t use could then be given to someone else that needs them or taken to a dump area.

 This type of relationship may transform into something even bigger.
 They may eventually contact you if they end up having other kinds of waste that you could use for your at-home projects.

 If the company receiving the pallets won't hand them over, you can try working directly with the distribution center that's shipping out the pallets.

-They may have tons of pallets that don't work with their machinery, are slightly broken, or don't agree with a standard they require in order to use them.
-Simply ask them if they can set them aside for you to pick up.
+They may have tons of them that don't work with their machinery, are slightly broken, or don't agree with a standard they require in order to use them.
+Simply ask if they can set them aside for you to pick up.

 Also, look out for pallet recycling companies.
 They might be able to give away some pallets to you for free if not for a small fee.

 Use the Internet

 A good way to find free wood pallets is to form a relationship with individuals that are either looking for them (and you can work together) or those that have excess that you could take.